Frequently Asked Questions

 I experienced personal hardship or extenuating circumstances during the course of my undergraduate studies and do not meet the required GPA threshold.
 Does SFU offer retroactive accommodation for any reason?

 SFU does not offer retroactive accommodation for GPA.
-Applicants should address their concerns with the institution granting the grade, score or credential they wish to appeal.
+Applicants should address their concerns with the institution or credential evaluation organization (for example, WES) for the score or credential they wish to appeal.
 In pursuit of an accessible admissions process, we have created three options to demonstrate your academic eligibility.
 If you experienced hardship during your undergraduate studies to the extent you are not able to meet the GPA threshold, you may consider applying via the MCAT option.

 What is an Adjusted GPA?

-Rather than looking at a cumulative GPA, the SFU School of Medicine will have applicants construct an Adjusted GPA for their evaluation from one undergraduate degree.
+Rather than looking at a cumulative GPA, the SFU Stephens School of Medicine identifies academic eligibility via an Adjusted GPA calculation.
+Applicants assemble their own adjusted GPA from one undergraduate degree.
 This allows some flexibility for applicants to select the courses they wish to be used for their evaluation.

 Please see Section 4.2.5 of the Applicant Manual for details on how to construct an Adjusted GPA.